 Fun Fact: There are a variety of reasons that K-Cups can last so long.
 Largely, this is because of the airtight packaging of the cup.
-What you may not also realize is that K-Cups are packaged with nitrogen, which keeps the product fresh for far longer.
+You may not also realize that K-Cups are packaged with nitrogen, which keeps the product fresh for far longer.

 How To Store K-Cups

 K-Cups should also be stored in a cool, dry location, such as a pantry.
-This will limit exposure to elements that will cause the product to degrade in quality quicker.
+This will limit exposure to elements that will cause the product to degrade in quality.

 Are These K-Cups Bad?